ToruIwashita/average_hash/README.md

 # AverageHash

-Simple similarity calculation method of image
+Simple similarity calculation method of image.
+It is inspired by [Phashion](https://github.com/westonplatter/phashion).

 ## Installation